rackersteve/rackspace-how-to/content/cloud-servers/how-to-change-the-mysql-timeout-on-a-server.md

 ---
 permalink: how-to-change-the-mysql-timeout-on-a-server/
 audit_date: '2020-07-13'
-title: Change the MySQL Timeout on a Server
+title: Change the MySQL timeout on a server
 type: article
 created_date: '2013-07-24'
 created_by: Rose Contreras